abhilashlakshman/PHASE_MATLAB/README.md

 ### Contact Details ###

 This program was primarily developed by Abbey Roelofs, University of Michigan LSA Technology Services.
-Email lsait-ars@umich.edu for future assistance with this program.
+This branch is not a working version.
+Please use this branch https://github.com/ajlopatkin/PHASE, which is maintained by the Lopatkin Lab at Barnard College.
+Please use the same Github repo for bug fix/enhancement requests.